nwoods/KinZfitter/README.md

   #include "KinZfitter/KinZfitter/interface/KinZfitter.h"

-2.Declare and then initialize the KinZfitter class when initializing your analyzer
+2.Declare and then initialize the KinZfitter class when initializing your analyzer i.e., declare and initialize in beginJob() in EDAnalyzer framework
     KinZfitter *kinZfitter;
     kinZfitter = new KinZfitter(isData);
     //(In data, (isData=true).
 In mc (isData=false))